 - Simone Earl, Office Manager / EA to CEO

 - Andrew Maxwell, Knowledge & Development Manager

 - Jane O'Leary, Research Director

-- Catherine Petterson, Communications Director
+- Catherine Petterson, Operations & Communications Director

 Lisa has a business degree from UTS (Sydney) and a Graduate Diploma in Human Resources.
 She is raising three independent and broad minded daughters with her husband in Sydney and is heavily involved in local community activities with them.